 Cheshire SK9 5AF

 Changes to this policy

 If we make any significant changes to this notice they will be posted on our website so please check to ensure that you're happy with any changes.

 We keep this notice under regular review.
-This notice was last updated in July 2020.
+This policy was last updated in July 2021.